 Branded mattresses like Simmons will have their own showroom where you will be assured of great service and comfortable testing experience.
 Read about our experience at the Simmons showroom here.

 If you prefer to test out the mattress in person, you can always pop by to megastores like Courts, Harvey Norman and Gain City near you to check it out before purchasing online.
-You can also check out furniture expos at the Singapore Expo to buy discounted mattress in Singapore.
+You can also check out furniture expos at the Singapore Expo to buy discounted mattresses in Singapore.

 Financing your home purchases